w00jay/arxiver/README.md

 ## 🤖 MCP Server Integration

-arxiver includes a **Model Context Protocol (MCP)** server that enables AI assistants like Claude to interact with your paper database directly.
+arxiver includes a production-ready **Model Context Protocol (MCP)** server that enables AI assistants like Claude to interact with your paper database directly.
+The server implements FastMCP best practices with comprehensive middleware, type safety, and security features.

+### ✨ FastMCP Enhancements

+The MCP server has been enhanced with modern FastMCP features:

+- **🛡️ Security Middleware**: Input validation, malicious pattern detection, and configurable security policies
+- **📊 Logging Middleware**: Comprehensive request/response logging with sanitized parameters
+- **🔒 Type Safety**: Full Pydantic model integration with structured responses and error handling
+- **⚡ Performance**: Execution time tracking and optimized response formatting
+- **📋 Standards Compliance**: Full MCP protocol compliance with enhanced error responses

+For detailed information about the enhancements, see [FASTMCP_ENHANCEMENTS.md](./FASTMCP_ENHANCEMENTS.md).

 ### Starting the MCP Server